-Aspect of implementation of the transparency framework that should be improved Recommendation for improvement France did not identify or exchange information on new entrants to the IP regime or taxpayers benefitting from the third category of IP asset with respect to the former IP regime.
-France is recommended to identify and exchange information on all new entrants to the IP regime, and to identify and exchange information on taxpayers benefitting from the third category of IP assets.
-This recommendation remains unchanged since the 2016, 2017 and 2018 peer review reports.
+Aspect of implementation of the transparency framework that should be improved Recommendation for improvement France did not identify or exchange information on new entrants to the IP regime.
+France is recommended to identify and exchange information on all new entrants to the IP regime.
+This recommendation remains unchanged since the 2016, 2017, 2018, 2019 and 2020 peer review reports.